 This must be the most popular lake close to Banff (15-minute drive) for year-round activities.
 Unlike Minnewanka, the water is usually calm and therefore great for kayaking and stand up paddleboarding.
 In winter, it usually freezes between mid-November and December.
 2018 was a really good season and you could skate here for several weeks before it got covered with a big layer of snow.

 The most popular lake in Banff for boat rides during the summertime is the last one to freeze due to its depth, usually late-December.
-We haven’t had a chance to skate on Lake Minnewanka yet (fingers crossed for this winter).
+2019-2020 winter season was amazing and we had were lucky we were able to skate on Lake Minnewanka.

 Because it freezes so late, it’s usually almost immediately covered by snow.
 And you really don’t want to ice skate on a lake when you don’t see any possible cracks or uneven surface underneath you.